Ottermad/ottermad.github.io/_posts/2023-08-13-QC-Course-Set-Theory.md

 Because c is one set but not the other.

 ## Combining Sets
-There are two basic ways of combining sets to make sets out of existing sets.
+There are two basic ways of making sets out of old ones.

-Firstly, we can take the union of two sets.
+Firstly, we can take the union (or more) of two sets.
 This is denoted by the symbol:

 $$\cup$$